solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 });
 ```

-Lastly, let’s create the `Update First Note` test.
+Lastly, let’s create the `Updates the first note in the Merkle tree` test.
 This test involves a few more
 steps:

 1. **Retrieve the Merkle Tree Root**: Obtain the current root hash of the Merkle